Skip to main content

 File Masking

-DATPROF Runtime not only enables data masking within databases, but also supports the masking of external data files.
+DATPROF Runtime not only enables data masking within databases but also supports the masking of external data files.
 This functionality allows you to apply the same masking rules used in database environments to (un)structured files, ensuring consistent and secure handling of sensitive information across your entire data landscape.

 Using a masking template, Runtime interprets the structure of the file and applies the configured masking rules to the relevant data fields.